alinelena/eu/content/english/blog/keeblego.md

 {{< figure src="/images/blog/m65-final.png" title="m65 first pcb lego /dev/tty keycaps, February 2021" width="700px">}}

+this is another with susuwatari

+{{< figure src="/images/blog/m65-susu.jpg" title="m65 pcb lego mt3 susuwatari keycaps, March 2021" width="700px">}}

 the layout is iso uk inspired, i kept the same rows so I do not have too many issues with the keycaps.

 {{< figure src="/images/blog/m65-layout.png" title="m65 layout, February 2021" width="700px">}}

 another build with susuwatari will follow for my girlfriend to try the ortholinear...

-the firmware is qmk: https://github.com/alinelena/qmk_firmware/tree/m78 I hope to contribute it back
+the firmware is qmk: https://github.com/alinelena/qmk_firmware/tree/m65-dev I hope to contribute it back

 the mcu is: Black Pill APM32F103CB 128KB from robotdyn